0x64796c616e/Boan/README.md

  $ ./setup_https_intercept.sh

-With the proxy running, browse to http://boan.cert/ nd install the CA certificate in the browsers.
+With the proxy running, browse to http://boan.cert/ and install the CA certificate in the browsers.